zwallace425/autocuration/README.md

 ## Running the Pipeline and Generating Outputs

-The prefered way to run the pipeline over the command line is with
+After navigating the cloned directory, the prefered way to run the pipeline via the command line is with

 	python Autocuration.py --query [Influenza FASTA sequence(s)]